willgleich/gleich.tech/src/public/blog_docs/blog2.md

 in SLC that had lost power for 5+ days!
 Needless to say will.gleich.tech was down for those 55 hours, and that was unacceptable.
 I wanted to find an inexpensive solution to allow for fail over to the cloud.
 I had been looking at exploring lambdas and thought this would be perfect.
-If I can configure a cloud monitor in GCP, if that monitor triggers a lambda, I could utilize that cloud monitor to deploy a new replica of my web server in the cloud.
+If I can configure a cloud monitor in GCP, and if that monitor triggers a lambda, I could utilize that cloud monitor to deploy a new replica of my web server in the cloud.
 After a manual mock-up it looked like GCP's cloud run would be the deployment solution.
 Cost savings is a big goal here which is why I didn't look into a full static deployment and load balancing.

 ### Project Time
 #### Goals
-The project started with these goals
+The project started with these goals:
 * Low Cost DR/Failover Solution for https://will.gleich.tech
     * Monitor based trigger to alert for downtime
     * Automatic deployment into the cloud